rajureddym/python/Notes/01-Objects and Data structures.md

         a = z
         a * 10 -> zzzzzzzzzz

-* general
+* most used string methods
 >
      a.upper()
      a.lower()
+     a.capitalize()
-     a.split() -> split by whitespace by default, or we can mention ['Hello', 'World']
+     a.split(" ") -> split by whitespace by default, or we can mention ['Hello', 'World']
      a.split(l) -> ['He','o Wor', 'd']
+     a.find('llo')
+        2 -> returns first index during left to right scan a.rfind('llo')
+        -8 -> return index from right to left scan a.replace("World","Nagaraju")

 * String interpolation:
      >